On the heapability of finite partial orders: Extension to sequences of elements from a trapezoid partial order

 The intuitive explanation for this modification is clear: a box $D$ can become the parent of another box $E$ only when the right corner of $D$ is to the left (on the $x$ axis) of the left corner of $E$.
 Thus, if the sweep line has not reached the right endpoint of a box $D$ then this box is not eligible to become the parent of any currently processed box.

-Let $\sigma_{t}$, be the multiset of all slots created by the sweep-line algorithm up to at a given moment $t$.
-Let $OPT_{t}$ be the multiset of slots corresponding to the \textit{optimal} partition into $k$-ary chains.
-Let $\sigma_{t}^{'}$ be the corresponding (multi)set of all slots marked \textit{available} at moment $t$.
+Let $\sigma_{t}$ be the multiset of all slots created by the sweep-line algorithm up to a given moment $t$.
+Let $OPT_{t}$ be the multiset of slots corresponding to an \emph{optimal} partition into $k$-ary chains.
+Let $\sigma^{'}_{t}$ be the corresponding (multi)set of all slots in $\sigma_{t}$ marked \emph{available} at moment $t$.
 Let $OPT_{t}^{'}$ be the set of slots in $OPT_{t}$ marked available at moment $t$.

 The basis for the proof of Theorem~\ref{thm:boxes} is the following adaptation of Lemma~\ref{lemma:1} to the setting of slots with availability statuses: